Aaleen110/PasswordGenerator/README.md

 **Share** : You can share your generated password across multiple medias (Yet to be completed )

 This screen also consists of Option menu, which has three options, **Saved Passwords**: This is the activity where user can have access to all the saved password.
-This is the pattern lock protected activity
+This is the pattern lock protected activity.

 **Settings**: From Settings the user can customize the generated password according to his/ her needs.

 **Set Pattern**: This screen allows user to set a pattern lock for saved password.

 ## Settings